rggibson/Authtopus/README.md

   Errors:
     * 400 `BadRequestException` - Occurs when no verification url is provided
+    * 401 `UnauthorizedException` - Occurs when the user is not logged in
-    * 401 `UnauthorizedException` - Occurs when the requested `username` does not belong to the currently authorized user and the currently authenticated user is not a mod
+    * 403 `ForbiddenException` - Occurs when the requested `username` does not belong to the currently authorized user and the currently authenticated user is not a mod
     * 409 `ConflictException` - Occurs when too many verification emails have recently been sent to the user's email address (see Configuration section below)

 - POST: `/auth/v1.0/verify_email` - Verify a user's email address